Our Services | Conditions

 There are several effective treatment options for cold sores.
 The DLC team will help you decide on the best treatment option for you.

 Excessive sweating, known medically as hyperhidrosis, may occur on the palms, underarms, feet, and face.
 It is usually caused by overactive nerves or sweat glands.
 In mild cases, topical antiperspirants are effective.
-In more severe cases, oral medications or injections (e.g., Botox, Dysport, Xeomin) can be used decrease the activity of the sweat glands.
+In more severe cases, oral medications, injections (e.g., Botox, Dysport), Genius RF Microneedling, and the 3-minute Brella Sweat Control Patch can be used decrease the activity of the sweat glands.